From Scrap to Sanctuary: 11 Creative Ways to Upcycle Old Items into Planters and Raised Garden Beds

-Turning discarded old materials into vibrant raised garden beds not only enhances your garden’s aesthetics but also contributes to sustainability.
+Turning discarded old materials into garden planters or vibrant raised garden beds not only enhances your garden’s aesthetics but also contributes to sustainability.
 This transformation from obsolete to lush involves creativity and a bit of elbow grease.
 Metal, often overlooked, offers excellent durability and a unique look for garden projects.
 From galvanized metal roofing to old metal tubs, the possibilities are endless.
 Here, we explore inventive ways to repurpose old metal into flourishing garden spaces.

 Building a Raised Garden Bed from Galvanized Steel or Weathering Steel